Fidelity-based distance bounds for $N$-qubit approximate quantum error correction

-In Fig.~\ref{fig:FIG03}, we present the plots of both fidelity-based distance measures for the case of a initial multiparticle mixed GHZ state, as a function of the parameter $0 \leq \lambda \leq 1$, for $N \rightarrow \infty$.
-In this case, with the help of Eqs.~\eqref{eq:000000000017}--\eqref{eq:000000000020}, it can be verified that the sub-fidelity in Eq.~\eqref{eq:000000000015} approaches the asymptotic value
+In Fig.~\ref{fig:FIG03}, we present the plots of both fidelity-based distance measures for the case of a multiparticle mixed GHZ state, as a function of the parameter $0 \leq \lambda \leq 1$, for $N \rightarrow \infty$.
+In this case, with the help of Eqs.~\eqref{eq:000000000017}--\eqref{eq:000000000020}, it can be verified that the subfidelity in Eq.~\eqref{eq:000000000015} approaches the asymptotic value